Prabhjotdhaliwal/Bananas/README.md

 * Alekyavalisetty (1892744) : "Crazy one"
  * 1896492: HARI PRASAD : “You Learn More From Failure Than From Success.
 Don’t Let It Stop You.
 Failure Builds Character.”
 * Manpreet Singh (1896507) : "I am who i am.
 Not who you think I am.
 Not who you want me to be.
 I am me.
+* 1898475: :Anilkumar: "Your life is your message to the world.
+Make sure its inspiring"